Business Continuity Plan: How to Prepare for Business Interruptions

 Data backup and accessibility

 Data backup and recovery is a vital component of business continuity planning.
-Companies must safeguard confidential information at all costs and develop procedures to quickly recover data if a natural disaster like a fire or hurricane occurs.
+Companies must safeguard confidential information at all costs and develop procedures to quickly recover data if a natural disaster such as a fire or hurricane occurs.
 Data access from alternative locations is crucial and can be accomplished by working through cloud-based applications.
 Depending on whether your in-office technology is accessible, business processes must continue and employees will need to be paid.
 Including vendors and business partners in your continuity plans can help.
 For example, working with a payroll processing company that has the proven resources to function properly can help ensure your staff receives their compensation, no matter how severe the disaster.
 Experienced payroll companies have managed their way through natural disasters and built an infrastructure to deal with a variety of scenarios.

 Business process or unit relocation